Misterblue/misterblue.github.io/programming/herbal/index.md

 But if an entity creates a common infrastructure of uniform roads, travel and shipment becomes easy.
-The roads still aren't free (taxes through a government or some such) but now commerce and mobility explodes.
+The roads still aren't free (taxes through a government or a single company) but now commerce and mobility explodes.

 My assertion is that overall prosperity is greater when there are many uses and businesses built upon the common infrastructure vs the world where there are businesses making money off creating the infrastructure.
 Some economists probably have opinions here.

-For the [Herbal System], I see it as a common infrastructure that enables shared and extensible viewing of images in the real and virtual worlds and the overall ecosystem will be larger, more innovative, and more prosperous if this common infrastructure is created and made available without barriers.
+I see the [Herbal System] as a common infrastructure that enables shared and extensible viewing of images in the real and virtual worlds.
+The overall ecosystem will be larger, more innovative, and more prosperous if this common infrastructure is created and made available without barriers.